Greek PM refuses to back down on state TV closure

 "They are shouting because they don't want to lose their privileges, they are not shouting for the rights of the people...
 It is an outbreak of the hypocrisy that has brought Greece to this point and a system that is not willing to give up its privileges."

-The surprise shutdown of ERT has triggered a public clash within Samaras' fragile three-party coalition, reopening concerns about political stability in Greece.
+The surprise shutdown of ERT has triggered a public clash within Samaras's fragile three-party coalition, reopening concerns about political stability in Greece.

 (Reporting by Harry Papachristou, writing by Karolina Tagaris, editing by Deepa Babington)